nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   * Positive profit margin means you are making a **profit**
 * Note that profit calculated is only accurate when price and cost each have at most 16 digits.
   * For example: 9283212222332323 and 92832122223323.55 are both 16 digits.
 * You cannot add an item if there is another item that has the same name in the menu.
-Note that The capitalization of the letters in the name does not matter.
+The item name is case-sensitive.
-  * For example, chocolate and Chocolate are considered the same item.
+  * For example, chocolate and Chocolate are considered as different item.

 </div>